Hike the Northumberland Coast and Castles Path

 DAY ELEVEN: Departure This tour finishes from Berwick-upon-Tweed after breakfast.

 RAIL TRAVEL from LONDON to DURHAM (NOT included in tour price): London Kings Cross and Durham are the nearest rail stations.
-There is a fast train every hour to Newcastle.
+There is a fast train every hour to Durham.
 The journey takes about 3.5 hours.

 RAIL TRAVEL from BERWICK-UPON-TWEED to LONDON or EDINBURGH (NOT included in tour price): Berwick-upon-Tweed, London Kings Cross and Edinburgh Waverley are the nearest rail stations.
 There is a fast train every hour north to Edinburgh or south to London.
 The journey takes 4.5 hours.